How to Build a Real Estate Cash Flow Model

 Once your spreadsheet is set up, it’s time to bring it to life with formulas.
 You don’t need to be an Excel guru, but mastering a handful of functions will transform your static sheet into a dynamic analysis tool.
 These formulas are the engine of your cash flow model, allowing you to calculate outcomes, measure profitability, and test your assumptions with just a few clicks.
 Getting comfortable with them is key to building a model that is not only accurate but also flexible enough to adapt as variables change.

-Master Functions Like SUMIF, IF, and Data Tables
+Using SUMIF, IF, and Data Tables Like a Pro

 Conditional formulas are your best friend for building a smart model.
 The IF function is perfect for handling “what if” scenarios.
 For example, you can use it to model rental income, telling Excel that IF a unit is occupied, apply the monthly rent, but IF it’s vacant, the income is zero.
 Similarly, SUMIF lets you add up specific costs or revenues.
 You can use it to total all expenses categorized as “Repairs” or sum the income from all two-bedroom units, which keeps your calculations clean and organized.
 For more advanced scenario planning, Excel’s Data Tables are a game-changer, helping you see how changes in interest rates or vacancy affect your overall returns.